HowsAir/arduino/README.md

-# BreathBetter Arduino Beacon Transmitter
+# HowsAir Arduino Beacon Transmitter

 ## Description

-BreathBetter is an organization committed to informing users about the true quality of the air they breathe.
+HowsAir is an organization committed to informing users about the true quality of the air they breathe.
 This Arduino project is part of a larger system that includes an Android app and a Web Page.
 The Arduino sketch reads air quality data (ozone concentration and temperature) from a ULPSM-O3 968-046 sensor and broadcasts this information via Bluetooth Low Energy (BLE) beacons.
-This data can then be received and interpreted by Android devices running the BreathBetter app.
+This data can then be received and interpreted by Android devices running the HowsAir app.